 Sociologists often divide people into two groups when it comes to money: spenders and savers.
-But there’s another important distinction those experts often ignore: people who carefully plan their spending, and those who don’t bother.
+But experts often ignore another important distinction: people who carefully plan their spending and those who don’t bother.

 Setting a budget – and keeping to it – is a great way to reduce stress.
 When you’re ready to make an offer on your dream home, however, it’s virtually a necessity.

-First of all, you really have to know how much house you can afford, before taking on a huge mortgage payment for the next thirty years.
-Just as importantly, you’re going to have to prove to a bank or other mortgage lender that you can actually afford that loan – and that you’re going to be able to pay it back.
+First of all, you have to know how much house you can afford before taking on a huge mortgage payment for the next thirty years.
+Just as importantly, you’re going to have to prove to a bank or other mortgage lender that you can afford that loan – and that you’re going to be able to pay it back.

 Here’s how to do it.

 Your Personal Budget